deficollective/permission-scanner/README.md

 If you don't have the correct `solc` compiler version, `solc` will install it before running the rest of the script.

+## Results

+Move results inside result.json into a folder with the name of the protocol.

 ## Supported Networks

 Supported Networks to fetch and scan contracts from